-In spite of Chinese authorities are putting ongoing efforts in promoting renminbi (RMB) as an international currency, the RMB is not yet freely convertible and exchanged in foreign exchange markets.
+In spite of Chinese authorities are putting ongoing efforts into promoting renminbi (RMB) as an international currency, the RMB is not yet freely convertible and exchanged in foreign exchange markets.

-To access the RMB business outside the Mainland China, Hong Kong is one of the designated financial market to offer offshore RMB business back in 2004.
-Nowadays, the banks in Hong Kong offer full range RMB services including banking, financing asset management as well as clearing and settlement of RMB in real-time.
+To access the RMB business outside Mainland China, Hong Kong is one of the designated financial markets to offer offshore RMB business back in 2004.
+Nowadays, the banks in Hong Kong offer a full range of RMB services including banking, financing asset management as well as clearing and settlement of RMB in real-time.

-Hong Kong excels other offshore RMB trading hub in the area of currency stability.
-Hong Kong’s RMB Real Time Gross Settlement (RTGS) system records high level of turnover, averaging some RMB 900 billion daily.
-Meanwhile, Hong Kong ranks the first place of the world’s largest amount RMB liquidity pool, exceeding RMB 580 billion by the end of March 2017.
+Hong Kong excels at other offshore RMB trading hubs in the area of currency stability.
+Hong Kong’s RMB Real Time Gross Settlement (RTGS) system records a high level of turnover, averaging some RMB 900 billion daily.
+Meanwhile, Hong Kong ranks first place in the world’s largest amount of RMB liquidity pool, exceeding RMB 580 billion by the end of March 2017.

 Chinese banks in Hong Kong welcome Russian more than Western banks

-Hong Kong is the melting pot of the East and West: Historically, the Western banks have their solid presence in this city-state to meet the financial need from the US and UK.
-As Chinese economy has grown as the world’s second largest economy in 2000s, Chinese banks has shown their influence here as economic integration of Hong Kong and Mainland China is getting closer.
+Hong Kong is the melting pot of the East and West: Historically, the Western banks have their solid presence in this city-state to meet the financial need of the US and UK.
+As the Chinese economy has grown as the world’s second-largest economy in the 2000s, Chinese banks have shown their influence here as the economic integration of Hong Kong and Mainland China is getting closer.

 In other words, every banks are forced to comply with the US laws even the banks are not under the US regulatory.
 Western banks in Hong Kong are inevitably under greater pressure from the US and EU due to the size of the US transactions.